Born and raised in the city of Inverness in the Highlands of Scotland, Gillian is never happier than when she is at home in her beloved Highlands.

 In the last few years she has been fortunate to cross paths a number of times with Michael Hebron, PGA of America Master Professional and credits him with advancing her knowledge of the most critical factor in coaching, namely, how human beings learn.

 After leaving the Women’s European Tour in 2000 she combined playing in WPGA events with media work and freelance coaching, but the last few years have seen her focus entirely on her coaching.
-Since 2017 she has been the resident PGA Teaching Professional at Castle Stuart Golf Links and considers herself to be “undoubtedly the luckiest pro in the country”.
+Since 2017 she has been the resident PGA Teaching Professional at Cabot Highlands and considers herself to be “undoubtedly the luckiest pro in the country”.